 Mermaids on Parade - Go on a Mermaid Scavenger Hunt!

-Hunting for Mermaids on Parade is one of our favorite free things to do for a cheap weekend getaway in the Virginia Beach area.
+Hunting for Mermaids is one of our favorite free things to do for a cheap weekend getaway in the Virginia Beach area.
 Whenever we're in Norfolk, our kids say "Let's hunt for mermaids!"
 Whether we look for them casually as we're driving around, or go on a serious scavenger hunt using the map (see below), it's a makes for an enjoyable day...and it costs nothing!

 Obviously, I'm not talking about "real" mermaids here.
 "Mermaids on Parade" is a collection of mermaid sculptures throughout the city of Norfolk.